-Abstract-This paper is focused on issues of nonlinear dynamic process modeling and model-based predictive control of a fed-batch sugar crystallization process applying the concept of artificial neural networks as computational tools.
+Abstract-This paper is focused on issues of process modeling and two model based control strategies of a fed-batch sugar crystallization process applying the concept of artificial neural networks (ANNs).
 The control objective is to force the operation into following optimal supersaturation trajectory.
 It is achieved by manipulating the feed flow rate of sugar liquor/syrup, considered as the control input.
-A feed forward neural network (FFNN) model of the process is first built as part of the controller structure to predict the process response over a specified (prediction) horizon.
-The predictions are supplied to an optimization procedure to determine the values of the control action over a specified (control) horizon that minimizes a predefined performance index.
+The control task is rather challenging due to the strong nonlinearity of the process dynamics and variations in the crystallization kinetics.
+Two control alternatives are considered model predictive control (MPC) and feedback linearizing control (FLC).
+Adequate ANN process models are first built as part of the controller structures.
+MPC algorithm outperforms the FLC approach with respect to satisfactory reference tracking and smooth control action.
+However, the MPC is computationally much more involved since it requires an online numerical optimization, while for the FLC an analytical control solution was determined.